grid reference TM 172 438Something we've got wrong about this establishment? Something more you think we should know

 Albion St. used to run from John St. to the bottom of Bishop's Hill, joining the latter opposite Cavendish St. The modern-day Tye Road appears to follow the original line of Albion Street, which helps us plot it on the map with reasonable confidence.

 The beerhouse was found listed in the 1903 Borough Police beat book.
 Analysis of a 1928 photograph suggests it was on the north-west side of the street just before it bent left towards Bishop's Hill.

-Recorded in the 1909 Rates book as "Beerhouse (late Albion Inn), so it seems likely that it was actually open later than the 1909 closure date that's been quoted.
+Recorded in the 1909 Rates book as "Beerhouse (late Albion Inn).

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)